Ex-gymnastics coach wins appeal on Nassar-related conviction

 Larissa Boyce testified that as a 16-year-old she gathered the courage to tell Klages what had happened to her, only to have Klages hold up a piece of paper and say there would be serious consequences if she filed a report.

-“It has been a long battle, but Mrs. Klages has finally been vindicated,” Chartier said.
+“We are thrilled with the result,” Klages’ attorney, Mary Chartier, said.
+“It has been a long battle, but Mrs. Klages has finally been vindicated.”

 Klages was the second person to be convicted of charges related to Nassar.
 His former boss, Dr. William Strampel, was sentenced to jail for neglect of duty after not enforcing safety protocols on Nassar after a patient said Nassar assaulted her in 2014.